rayaman/multi/README.md

-# multi Version: 1.8.2 (More support for love & lanes threading!)
+# multi Version: 1.8.3 (Performance Increase!
+Check changes for info)
 **Note: The changes section has information on how to use the new features as they come out.
 Why put the infomation twice on the readme?**</br>

 My multitasking library for lua</br>